forensicfellowship/Open_Source_DFIR_Tools/README.md

-# Open-Source DFIR Tools Reference
+# Open Source DFIR Tools Reference

 > A curated reference catalog of open-source Digital Forensics & Incident Response (DFIR) tools, organized by discipline.
 Maintained as a living reference for practitioners, researchers, and students.